lucemans/show/icann75/slides.md

 <h2 v-click>Name Availability</h2>

 <!--
-With this, the days of insecure passwords, leaks, mass acount hcks and name availablity are limited.
+With this, the end to insecure passwords, leaks, mass acount hcks and name availablity is near.

+name availability, a slightly weird issue, but still very prevalent, allow me to explain.
 -->

 ---